mbkoltai/mbkoltai.github.io/_posts/2020-04-18-covid-modeling.md

 ---

 These are some notes on the COVID19 pandemic.
 They include data visualization on the pandemic, comparing its evolution in different world regions, as well as exploring some general properties of compartmental dynamic transmission (SIR-type) models.
-These models are *not* predictions, instead I am only looking at their general mathematical properties.
+The models below make no specific predictions, instead I am only looking at their general mathematical properties.
 Finally, I have been making notes of scientific papers and preprints that caught my attention.

 ## Table of contents